"Charlie Beckett is the UK’s leading explicator of networked journalism"

 By: Charlie Beckett

 Development, Governance and the Media: the Role of the Media in building African society, a report edited by Charlie Beckett and Laura Kyrke-Smith.
 The report is available to download as a pdf here.
-Please contact us if you require a hard copy.here
+Please if you require a hard copy.here

 The Media and Africa: Doing Bad by doing 'good'?